 It was Death who was waiting for her at the other end.

 And she could not let her wait any longer.

-Kanna grasped at the slippery walls to half-amble, half-climb her way up towards the stream and its source.
+Kanna grasped at the slippery walls to half-amble, half-climb her way deeper into the stream, away from the source that had birthed it.
 Her serpents were still breathing, their hums like drumbeats against her hands and her spine.
-She hummed back to them in a shameless incantation and they undulated to help push her further upstream.
+She hummed back to them and, hearing their master’s voice, they undulated to help push her further downstream.
 They crowded her more closely, coiled around her more tightly, until it was her own demons who carried her onward, more than even her own motive force.

 She walked, then crouched, then crawled, then slid along her belly in the dark as the ceiling dropped lower.
 The walls grew wetter, too, then hotter.
 Her snakes contracted, pushing her into the ever-narrowing passageway, but she felt no fear as she surrendered to them, because far at the end of the cavern, she could see a small point of light.